English and Writing Degree Programs

 Contact English and Writing Programs at Manhattanville

-Grow your current skill set and professional interests with Manhattanville College’s BA in English and MFA in Creative Writing degree programs.
+Grow your current skill set and professional interests with Manhattanville University’s BA in English and MFA in Creative Writing degree programs.
 Our supportive English and writing programs ensure the support necessary to succeed in your literary or authorial pursuits.

 Take the first step toward studying and writing at Manhattanville’s tranquil New York campus and beyond.